djankowski/integrify-saml-auth/readme.md

-The folder can be installed into an integrify instance and configured to allow SSO integration via SAML 2.0
+The folder can be installed into an Integrify instance and configured to allow SSO integration via SAML 2.0

 To configure: